open-portfolio/open-portfolio.github.io/allocator/welcome.md

 concert towards a common strategy allocation can be a complex undertaking, especially if that allocation changes over time.

-FlowAllocator steps in to provide a convenient solution to this dilemma, tolerating the demands of different accounts while directing them all towards the same goal.
+Flow Allocator steps in to provide a convenient solution to this dilemma, tolerating the demands of different accounts while directing them all towards the same goal.